History of WMUR-TV in Timeline

 WMUR-TV

 WMUR-TV is an ABC-affiliated television station serving most of New Hampshire.
-It is licensed to Manchester, New Hampshire, and owned by Hearst Television.
+Licensed to Manchester, it is owned by Hearst Television.
 The station's studios are located in downtown Manchester on South Commercial Street, while its transmitter is situated on Mount Uncanoonuc in Goffstown.
-As a major media outlet in the state, WMUR plays a significant role in local news and broadcasting.
+WMUR-TV is a significant media outlet for news and entertainment in the New Hampshire region.

-In 1955, WMUR channel 9 significantly boosted its signal, which extended into the Boston area, allowing it to air programming not previously available in Boston.
+In 1955, WMUR channel 9 significantly boosted its signal, providing a strong signal extending into portions of the Boston area, and started airing programming that hadn't been available in Boston previously.

 In early 1957, Francis P. Murphy agreed to sell WMUR-TV to Storer Broadcasting.
-However, the deal fell through due to controversy over Storer's plan to move the transmitter closer to Boston, and the station remained under Murphy's ownership.
+However, the deal fell through due to controversy over Storer's plan to move the transmitter closer to Boston, which regulators rejected.

-In December 1958, WMUR-TV's founder, Francis P. Murphy, passed away.
-His estate later sold the station to Richard Eaton's United Broadcasting a few months later.
+In December 1958, after the death of founder Francis P. Murphy, his estate sold WMUR-TV to Richard Eaton's United Broadcasting.

-In 1966, Storer Broadcasting fulfilled its Boston ambitions by purchasing the channel 38 license and creating WSBK-TV.
+In 1966, Storer Broadcasting fulfilled its Boston ambitions by purchasing the channel 38 license as WSBK-TV.

 1973: WMUR Continues Broadcasting in Black-and-White

-In 1973, WMUR continued to broadcast in black-and-white while other Boston stations had upgraded to color capability.
+In 1973, WMUR continued to broadcast in black-and-white, long after the Boston stations had upgraded to color capability.

 July 1981: WMUR Sold to Imes Communications